Installing Eclipse Code Recommenders is extremely easy. You can get it straight from the Eclipse Marketplace.

 Just hit Ctrl + Space.
 It’s that easy.

-Eclipse Code Recommenders will then automatically download a so-called model that tells it how other developers have used the type in question.
+Eclipse Code Recommenders will then automatically download a model that tells it how other developers have used the type in question.

 Depending on your Internet connectivity, this background task may take a couple of seconds to complete.

-Intelligent Code Completion makes it easy to customize your code-completion experience.
+It's easy to customize your code-completion experience.

 Expand Code Recommenders to the APIs of your choice.